smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 The Keep Socket Open parameter controls the performance of the IBM i LSAM sockets communication program.

 :::caution
-The setting of this parameter must match the equivalent parameter in the machine table of OpCon/xps Administration.
+The setting of this parameter must match the equivalent parameter in the machine table of OpCon Administration.
 When the advanced General values parameter for a machine has been set to: Close socket during synchronization = False, then the matching IBM i LSAM must be set to: Keep socket open = Y (yes), and vice versa.
 Failure to match these parameter values can cause a loss of data.
 :::

 :::tip
 In most cases, set Keep Socket Open = Y. Do not change this value unless instructed to do so by SMA technical support.
 This value supports the highest possible rates of communications.
-However, if a communications link with an IBM i LSAM must be set to close the socket between each transaction, then some other performance parameters in the OpCon/xps machine table must be set to less aggressive values.
+However, if a communications link with an IBM i LSAM must be set to close the socket between each transaction, then some other performance parameters in the OpCon machine table must be set to less aggressive values.
 These parameters and their settings are illustrated in the following table.
 :::

 ### Communication Performance